tunroam/paper/intersection_report_spec/908radiusd.md

 and
 &mdash; at the moment of writing &mdash;
 is under active development[^python3discuss].
-We will create our script using Python3, since Python2 is end of life (EOF) in less than two months.
+We will create our script using Python3, since Python2 is end of life (EOL) in less than two months.

 [^python3discuss]: https://github.com/FreeRADIUS/freeradius-server/issues/2351